nondanee/NogiKeya/README.md

 You can set the time limit, default is getting from the earlist blog.
 You can also set the specific member, just change the dict's key.
+List is stored with json format like the sample ["nanami.json"](https://github.com/nondanee/NogiKeya/blob/master/nanami.json) in this repo.

 Coding with python 2.7, standard library only, no additional module required.

-## 3.Download blog page
+## 3.Download blog page (async)
 ***nogizaka46⊿***
 `python3 force-get-blog-raw-page.py`
-Relying on the url list gotten by prev script.
+Relying on the blog list gotten by prev script.
-Storing like official website's php url definition.
+Storing like official website's php url definition,
+The directory named ["hashimoto.nanami"](https://github.com/nondanee/NogiKeya/tree/master/nanami.hashimoto) in this repo is a sample.

+*BTW: I use these offline pages (after processing) to build a small blog-storing site by Github Pages in the other repo named ["onemoretime"](https://github.com/nondanee/onemoretime).*

-Coding with python 3.4, upwards compatible, required module "asyncio", "aiohttp".
+Coding with python 3.4, upwards compatible, required "asyncio" and "aiohttp".
-**Using async to make requests, care with your ip address because of huge concurrency**
+**Using async to make requests, care with your ip address because of concurrent access**

-## 4.Sample
-hashimoto nanami's "all" blog list are uploaded
-hashimoto nanami's "completed" blog pages are uploaded (will be closed on 31st March, 2017)
-the official website(smph)'s unknown bug causing one blog lost.
-Recommand idolx46.top/nanami to get a better reading experience :)